Skip to main content

 One of the best parts about chatbots is that they can respond to customers immediately and potentially provide quick solutions.
 You can design a chatbot to answer basic customer questions and even perform certain actions, such as retrieving specific order details and processing those orders.

 Keep in mind that, in most cases, a chatbot shouldn’t be your only customer service option.
-You should still have customer service specialists on staff that can help customers resolve more complex problems.
+You should still have customer service specialists on staff who can help customers resolve more complex problems.

 However, chatbots can potentially save your customer service team a lot of time by sorting out basic issues and engaging with customer inquiries.